 Non-Economic Damages

-Damages for pain and suffering are non-economic damages.
-Non-economic damages are those that do not have a tangible, quantifiable dollar value.
+Damages for pain and suffering are considered non-economic damages.
+Non-economic damages are damages that do not have a tangible, quantifiable dollar value (as opposed to damages like medical expenses, for which the quantifiable value is the charges from medical providers).
 Since non-economic damages do not have a dollar value, they are generally hard to prove.
 Non-economic damages are a form of compensatory damages.
-Compensatory damages are those that are intended to compensate the victim for their loss due to the defendant’s wrongful actions.
+Compensatory damages are damages that are intended to compensate the victim for their injury or loss due to the wrongful actions of another person or entity.

 Back to top